Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 That’s it, guys!
 Think about the pros and cons of all of those options when you decide which way you’ll pick to scrape adhesive off of concrete floors.

-Check out the video below to see the three ways to remove glue from concrete floors I went with and the two I didn’t.
+Check out the video above to see the three ways to remove glue from concrete floors I went with and the three I didn’t.

 After Remodeling This Room